Governor questions Bengal govt’s red carpet to WHO team

 A team of the WHO representatives had visited the districts of East Midnapore, which is a red zone and Bankura, an Orange zone on Monday.
 The administration was fully cooperative with the team during its one day visit.

-The BJP had criticised the Bengal government for preferring foreign advise over those coming from the Centre.
+The BJP had criticised the Bengal government for preferring foreign advice over those coming from the Centre.